tobyfisher/singlecssfile/README.md

 ### Finally...

-The smallest supported  width is 1200px, with the UIX being tailored to run on handheld tablets, as well as on super-wide displays.
+The smallest supported device width is 1200px, with the UIX being tailored to run on handheld tablets, as well as on super-wide displays.